junxit/us-congress-bills-116/bill.md

 ## § 2.
 Table of contents

+The table of contents for this Act is as follows:

 ## § 3.
 Statement of policy

 It is the policy of the United States to support a broad range of implementation and research and development activities that work toward the achievement of cost-effective and sustainable treatment, control, and, where possible, elimination of neglected tropical diseases for the economic and social well-being of all people.